 dU=-dW

 So in compression work done on the system is negative.
 Thus, dU is positive, increasing the temperature of the system.
-As the internal energy of gas increases, its temperature decreases.
+As the internal energy of a gas increases, its temperature decreases.

 Question:16